Thermomodernization the 21 objects of Pomeranian self-government

-Modernization of the ventilation system consisted in changing the existing natural (gravity) ventilation system for mechanical ventilation with recuperation or heat recovery.
-The location of the air handling unit was carefully thought out taking into account the specifications of the building and the area of available free space.
+Modernization of the ventilation system included in changing the existing natural (gravity) ventilation system to mechanical ventilation with recuperation or heat recovery.
+The location of the air handling unit was carefully thought out to take into account the specifications of the building and the size of available free space.
 In the objects discussed, the air handling unit was located on the roof, attic or directly on the premises, along with securing it against the influence of external factors.

-Modernization of the heating installation consisted in replacing the currently used heat source with an ecological system or expanding the current source.
-In some of the objects discussed, the source of warmth was a non-ecological boiler for coal or oil or an electric boiler.
-Various solutions were applied depending on the type and specification of buildings, also taking into account the convenience and expectations of the users of the installation.
+Modernization of the heating installation included in replacing the currently used heat source with an ecological system or expanding the current source.
+In the above mentioned objects, the source of heat were a non-ecological-coal, oil or electric boiler.
+Various solutions were applied depending on the type and specification of buildings, also taking into account the convenience and expectations of the users.
 The heat sources have been converted into a gas condensing boiler (along with making a gas connection), a boiler for biofuel (pellet), a heat pump or for a substation.
 In some cases, it was enough to expand the current heat source, eg a node with additional circuits.
-As part of the modernization of the heating installation, old, inefficient cast iron heaters, or the Favier type for new, plate-type heaters together with the entire piping of the installation and fittings were replaced.
+As part of the modernization of the heating installation, old, inefficient cast iron heaters.
+Favier heaters together with the entire piping of the installation and fittings were replaced for new plate-type.

-The modernization of the domestic hot water installation consisted in the replacement of pipes, fittings and sometimes dredging taps.
-In some facilities a renewable energy source was used – solar energy through the use of solar collectors, which support the heating of hot tap water, and thus also reduce the operating costs of the installation.
+The modernization of the domestic hot water installation included in the replacement of pipes, fittings and some cases taps.
+In some facilities a renewable energy source was used – solar energy through the use of solar collectors, which support the heating of hot tap water, and thus reduce the operating costs of the installation.

-The modernization of the electrical installation consisted of replacing old electrical wiring with new ones, changing the lighting fittings, making and adjusting the control automatics.
+The modernization of the electrical installation included of replacing old electrical wiring with new ones, changing the lighting fittings, making and adjusting control automatics.
 Solar energy was used in some facilities by means of photovoltaic panels generating electricity, which contributed to the reduction of bills from the electricity supplier.